 The temperature outside heats up as high as 100 degrees due to the hot sun, but the humidity is relatively low.
 This makes for hot days and pleasantly cool evenings.

 Between mid-September to mid-October, temperatures stay between the 60s and drop as low as the 30s.
 You can expect rain showers and beautiful fall foliage.

 Snow falls consistently in the winter, but it doesn’t stay on the ground long.
 The sun still shines most days to melt it away.
 Temperatures average between 15 and 50 degrees.

 The weather will begin to warm up slightly in April, but wet snow will continue to fall.
 Expect a mix of rain, snow and hail in the Spring.
 Temperatures range between 25 and 65 degrees.

-While Colorado sees sunny skies most days, the state does receive all four seasons of weather.
-Heavy snowfalls are not uncommon in the winter while spring often brings rain and even large hail.
-This means it is important for your new home in Colorado to be equipped with sturdy gutters and downspouts large enough to handle heavy precipitation.
-These will help safely move rainwater away from your foundation.
+It is important for your new home in Colorado to be equipped with sturdy gutters and downspouts large enough to handle heavy precipitation from melted snow and rain from the spring in fall.
+These will help safely move the rainwater away from your foundation.
 Additionally, because of the damage to vehicles often caused by large hail, many Colorado residents prefer to move their cars into a garage or under a carport during storms.

 Another weather issue that people relocating to Colorado are unprepared for is dealing with high winds.
 Gusts upwards of 60 MPH are common in the spring and fall, especially along the Front Range.
 While most Colorado homes utilize outdoor living spaces, be prepared for strong winds by securing patio furniture, yard decorations, and other outdoor items such as grills, fire pits, or trash cans stored outside.
 Otherwise, these items can quickly become debris that damages your new home.